AgoraIO/agora_doc_source/en-US/markdown/agora-chat/Develop/Presence/agora_chat_presence_android.md

 The presence feature enables users to display their online status to public and detect the online status of others.
 Users can also customize their presence status, which adds fun and diversity to real-time chatting.

-The following illustration shows the implementation of creating a custom presence status and how the presence statues look like in the contact list.
+The following illustration shows the implementation of creating a custom presence status and how the presence statues look like in the contact list:

 ![](https://web-cdn.agora.io/docs-files/1655302046418)